 Fire Safety Inspections

-The City of Lavon Fire Prevention Office conducts fire safety inspections of public and private buildings and facilities throughout the City, including commercial buildings, daycare and elder-care centers, foster homes, hospitals, hotels and motels, university and college buildings, and other buildings upon request or complaint.
+Through an Interlocal Cooperation Agreement, the Collin County Fire Marshal conducts fire safety inspections of public and private buildings and facilities throughout the City, including commercial buildings, daycare and elder-care centers, foster homes, hospitals, hotels and motels, university and college buildings, and other buildings upon request or complaint.

 Fire Safety Inspections Information and Questions